vanniktech/OnActivityResult/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 * Generates boilerplate code for OnActivityResult callbacks and lets you focus on what matters.
-* Generated code is fully traceable.
+* Generated code is fully traceable and debuggable.
-* Everything is generated during compile time.
+* Everything is generated during compile time with appropriate errors / warnings.
 * No reflection used!

 ## Gradle